alexdredmon/arcode/README.md

 # arcode
-AI coding agent

 ![arcode logo](logo.png)

+A.I. driven development tool

 ## Description

-Arcode is a command-line tool designed to facilitate holistic software development via LLM.
+Arcode is a command-line tool designed to help facilitate holistic software development via LLM.
 It allows users generate feature implementations for a given codebase based on user-defined requirements.

 ## Features